Murray Costello: Hockey Canada president

-Costello also spoke out against violence in sport, and was a member of the fair play advisory committee for Ontario Hockey Association.
-In the wake of the Graham James scandal in 1997, Hockey Canada implemented a screening program with background checks for hockey staff, and teamed up with the Canadian Red Cross to create the Speak Out against bullying and harassment, which evolved into the Respect In Sport Program.
-As president of Hockey Canada, Costello always recognized the volunteers who helped in the development of minor hockey in Canada.
-He retired as president of Hockey Canada, effective July 1, 1998 at the annual general meeting.
-He was replaced with vice president, Bob Nicholson, who said that Costello was a great mentor, and "made every decision based on what he thought was the best interest of the sport".
+Speaking out against violence in sports, Costello was a member of the fair play advisory committee for Ontario Hockey Association.
+In the wake of the Graham James scandal in 1997, Hockey Canada implemented a screening program with background checks for hockey staff and teamed up with the Canadian Red Cross to create the Speak Out against bullying and harassment, which evolved into the Respect In Sport Program.
+As president of Hockey Canada, he recognized the volunteers who helped in the development of minor hockey in Canada.

+Costello wanted playing hockey to be affordable for youth.
+He felt that "there is a tendency in Canada for parents to want their kids to play up in higher competition, thinking they will learn more", and that "we really cater to the upper half of our society".
+He felt that year-round training for youth would lead to burn out, and advocated for youth to play other sports during summer month to benefit their skill sets.

+Costello retired as president of Hockey Canada, effective July 1, 1998, at the annual general meeting.
+He was succeeded by vice president Bob Nicholson, who said that Costello was a great mentor, and "made every decision based on what he thought was the best interest of the sport".

 IIHF council member

-Costello was a member of the International Ice Hockey Federation council from 1998 to 2012, after retiring from Hockey Canada.
-He served as chairman of the medical committee for 14 years, chairman of the Under20 committee from 1998 to 2003, chairman of the technical/arena committee from 2003 to 2008, vice president of the IIHF from 2008 to 2012, chairman of the competition committee from 2008 to 2012, sat on the IIHF Hall of Fame committee, and the statutes and bylaws committee.
-As part of the committees, he oversaw the inspection of Winter Olympic Games ice hockey facilities on behalf of the International Olympic Committee, helped organize international Under-20 tournaments, oversaw random drug testing, and promoted growth of ice hockey worldwide.
-Costelo resigned as vice president of the IIHF, effective September 30, 2012.
-He later remarked that "the IIHF is very much a European organization.
-I don’t think they would give it [the presidency] to a North American or Russian.
+Costello was a member of the International Ice Hockey Federation (IIHF) council from 1998 to 2012, after retiring from Hockey Canada.
+He served as chairman of the medical committee for 14 years, chairman of the under-20 committee from 1998 to 2003, chairman of the technical/arena committee from 2003 to 2008, vice president of the IIHF from 2008 to 2012, chairman of the competition committee from 2008 to 2012, sat on the IIHF Hall of Fame committee, and the statutes and bylaws committee.
+As part of the committees, he oversaw the inspection of Winter Olympic Games ice hockey facilities on behalf of the International Olympic Committee, helped organize international under-20 tournaments, oversaw random drug testing, and promoted the growth of ice hockey worldwide.
+Costello resigned as vice president of the IIHF, effective September 30, 2012.
+He later remarked, "the IIHF is very much a European organization.
+I don't think they would give it [the presidency] to a North American or Russian.
 It would give Canada too much power."